 In Figure 3.3, biomass and seed yield of sesame in both monoculture and mixture are presented in dependence of sowing time.
 The figure clearly illustrates that already in monoculture both shoot dry matter and seed yield were reduced with a delay in sowing time.
 In the intercrops the yield of sesame was even further reduced resulting from competition of maize.
 The additional reduction due to competition was 51%, 74% and 81% for biomass yield and 60%, 82% and 91% for seed yield with delays in sowing time of 0, 2 and 4 weeks, respectively.
-This increase in reduction due to competition due to competition.
+This increase in reduction due to competition demonstrates the weaker competitive position of sesame with delayed introduction.